tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 ### 1.5 Status of the Content of this Document

-Sections 2 and 5 are normative.
+Sections 2 and 3 are normative.

-Sections 1 and 3 are non-normative
+Section 1 is non-normative

-Section 3.1 lists which which terms in section 4 have normative values and which non-normative.

 Other sections of this document are marked as normative or non-normative.